Adobe Photoshop is and has been, the photography industry’s standard go-to editing software for years.

 These modes make the appearance of two layers interact differently; for example, the ‘Multiply’ mode shows everything that is pure black but will hide anything that is 100% white in the two layers.
 It takes some getting used to, but it’s brilliant for making multiple exposure effects.

-If you’re new to Photoshop and don’t want to make any permanent errors as you go, then using layer masks is the way to go.
+If you’re new to Photoshop and don’t want to make a permanent error as you go then using layer masks is the way to go.
 Layer masks are non-destructive ways of erasing parts of a photo.

 Add a layer mask to your photos and using a black brush to ‘erase’ and a white brush to ‘reveal’.
 This is great for removing complicated backgrounds where you need to go slow.